liquidcarrot/carrot/CONTRIBUTING.md

 [summary of our label taxonomy](https://github.com/liquid-carrot/carrot/issues/499) for your reference.

-If you are not an official committer, please reach out to our [mailing list][5] or [chat][8] to learn how you can assist with triaging indirectly.
+If you are not an official committer, please reach out to our mailing list(TODO) or [chat][8] to learn how you can assist with triaging indirectly.